 This document will explain how to export or download Subject and Site/Study related data from Clinical Studio.
-The Subject related data export supports multiple formats: CDISC ODM, SAS XML, IBM SPSS SAV and Excel.
-The Site and Study related data supports two formats: SAS XML and IBM SPSS SAV.
+The Subject related data export supports multiple formats: CDISC ODM, SAS XML, IBM SPSS SAV, and Excel.
+The Site and Study-related data support two formats: SAS XML and IBM SPSS SAV.

 Extract all subject CRF data or site and study type data using the option highlighted below in the Data Extraction menu.

 Archived records are past versions of records over time as data changes were made and records were resaved by users.